jiricodes/nss-cloud/docs/report.md

 Since our primary goal is a personal use of the cloud infrastructure (see [1.3 Use Cases](#13-use-cases)) we do not expect high traffic environment and the whole system should comfortably fit on low spec consumer hardware (e.g. NUC).
 Therefore our practical application has been concluded as depicted in [Figure 2](#figure-2).

 The Nextcloud server system runs within a single virtual machine (VM).
-The VM is CSC cPouta standard.small [\[Pouta-Flavors\]](#pouta-flavors) flavor.
-It has 2 vCPUs and 2GB RAM allocated to it and it contains a minimal default installation of Ubuntu Server 20.04 operating system.
+The VM has allocated 1 vCPU and 1GB RAM and contains a minimal default instalation of Ubuntu 20.04 operating system.
 It is natively installed and configured (not in a container).
-The system utilises PostgreSQL database which is running inside a docker container hosted by the VM.
-Communication from and to the PostgreSQL server is done over TLS.
-The database has restricted resources access with 384MB for storage (additional 384MB swap space) and limited to upmost 0.5 vCPU usage.
+The system utilises PostegreSQL database which is running in a container and communicates over TLS.
+The database has restricted resources access with 256MB for storage (additional 256MB swap space) and limited to upmost 0.5 vCPU usage.
 Linux native file system interface is used for object storage.

 Clients can connect using either the Nextcloud app available on major OS or via web browser interface.
 The connection is secured over HTTPS and utilises trustworthy automated Let's Encrypt certificate.

 For administration purposes the VM exposes a port for secure SSH connection.

-	- The server system runs within a single VM CSC cPouta [aa](www) (Ubuntu 20.04, 2 vCPU, 2GB RAM)
+	- The server system runs within a single VM (Ubuntu 20.04, 1 vCPU, 1GB RAM)
 	- The Nextcloud has been natively installed and configured
 	- It utilises PostegreSQL which is running in constrained environment of a 	container
-		- 384MB storage with 384MB additional swap space from vHDD and allowed to use upmost 0.5 vCPU
+		- 256MB storage with 256MB additional swap space from vHDD and allowed 	to use upmost 0.5 vCPU
 		- the communication protocol between Nextcloud and database is TLS 1.3 	(TLS_AES_256_GCM_SHA384)
 	- Clients connect through web browser using secure HTTPS connection with 	Let's Encrypt certificate

 ## 3 Components